jekyll/jekyll/site/docs/configuration.md

 using a more specific path, we set the default layout for posts in the `about/blog` path to `meta-blog`.
 This can be done with any value that you would set in the page or post front-matter.

-Finally, if you set defaults in the site front-matter by adding a `defaults` section to your `_config.yml` file, you can override those settings in a post or page file.
+Finally, if you set defaults in the site configuration by adding a `defaults` section to your `_config.yml` file, you can override those settings in a post or page file.
 All you need to do is specify the settings in the post or page front-matter.
 For example: